Edoo29/vscode-and-wezterm-config/README.md

 # My VSCode and Wezterm configs!
-I've spent a lot of time for these configs...⏲️
+I've spent a lot of time for these configs...

 ## VSCode
 Some good settings that I use: